Is it time for a logo upgrade? Read through this guide to find out the next step for your company.

 An updated logo ensures that your company looks its best when interacting with an audience.
 An effective logo will give consumers a solid first impression of your business.

-Of course, the image isn’t the only thing speaking for your brand.
+Of course, the image isn’t the only thing speaking for your brand or marketing strategy.
 However, customers will have instant, subconscious reactions to a brand’s visual identity.
-So, if they find your logo outdated, they may assume that your business is obsolete as well.
+So, if they find your logo outdated, they may also assume that your business is obsolete.

 Updating your logo doesn’t mean starting from scratch.
-Your company will better retain its existing loyal customers if the logo updates are more subtle.
+Your company will retain its loyal customers better if the logo updates are more subtle.
 Your goal should be to accentuate your current, trusted brand identity rather than erasing it.

 For instance, Starbucks has updated its logo several times over the years.
 Excluding a significant change in branded colors from 1971 to 1987, each new logo isn’t hugely different from preexisting iterations.

 Although, each new logo was influential in developing a cleaner, modernized look that helped Starbucks stand out from its competitors while maintaining the visual aesthetic it was known for.

 The more established your brand becomes over time, the more critical it becomes to maintain identifying shapes and images within your logo.

 For instance, the Starbucks logo has historically featured an iconic mermaid figure that’s recognizable to customers.
 The company has retained the mermaid prominently with each updated logo because it’s a core part of their brand identity.